Samsung Galaxy S22 launch 'confirmed' for 8th February

-The spokesperson said: "We have confirmed the event to be held on February 8, and we are discussing the timing of sending out invitations to the end of January."
+It seems Samsung Korea is on a different page.
+Its spokesperson told Digital Daily: "We have confirmed the event to be held on February 8, and we are discussing the timing of sending out invitations to the end of January."

 The S22 is said to be available to pre-order on the next day, 9th February, and to go on general sale in shops and online on 24th February.